The Ugly Organ: Background and production

 Following a brief break-up, Cursive returned with the release of their third studio album Domestica in June 2000.
 It saw the introduction of new guitarist Ted Stevens, previously of Lullaby for the Working Class; he had replaced Stephen Pederson, who went to university.
 After this, frontman Tim Kasher formed the Good Life, who released their debut album Novena on a Nocturn in late 2000.
 In July 2001, Cursive released the Burst and Bloom EP, which featured the addition of cellist Gretta Cohn.
 The release was used to showcase a new sound for the band, which they expected to expand upon on their next album.

 In March and April 2002, Cursive toured across Europe with the Appleseed Cast.
 Cursive became exhausted while on tour, with Kasher sustaining a collapsed lung in June 2002.
 As a result of this, the band cancelled the remainder of their tour dates, and began writing new material.
-The Ugly Organ was recorded as Presto! in Lincoln, Nebraska, with Mike Mogis and Kasher as producers; Mike and his brother AJ Mogis served as engineers.
+The Ugly Organ was recorded at Presto! in Lincoln, Nebraska, with Mike Mogis and Kasher as producers; Mike and his brother AJ Mogis served as engineers.
 Doug Van Sloun mastered the album at Studio B in Omaha, Nebraska.